A symphony violinist/music teacher/ violin shop owner sheds light on the delicate issue of purchasing a violin or other stringed instrument

 My first 3/4-size violin was a plain but overpriced student outfit.
 Sadly, my mother and I didn’t know any better and the music store made suckers out of us.
 Now as a teacher and music shop owner I frequently encounter players who, like myself, were poorly advised on the purchase of an instrument.
 Thus I'm inspired to shed some light on the delicate issue of buying a violin with hopes to help buyers make good decisions and to gain trust as a seller.

-The best place to start on the purchase of any instrument is through your a teacher or a reliable specialist in your instrument’s field [insert plug for Fiddleheads].
-Even if you plan to teach yourself, it’s still wise to consult a reliable, trusted professional on what to look for and avoid in an instrument.
+Even if you plan to teach yourself, it’s still wise to consult a reliable, trusted professional with a strong reputation and high customer reviews on what to look for and avoid in an instrument.
 Building a trusting relationship with such a person is invaluable as you progress in your playing and invest in higher-level instruments.
 Some luthiers and violin specialists love to talk shop and are happy to educate those who want to learn.

 A teacher or specialist may be able to provide suggestions and tips before you start your search.
 For instance, prospective violinists should know that bowed string instruments are scaled in various sizes for children ages 2 and up.